• Skip to primary navigation

 Top -o CPU Command in Terminal on Mac

-This will bring up the list of all apps and processes running on your Mac, along with the amount of CPU being used by each of these apps.
+This will bring up the list of apps and processes running on Mac, along with the amount of CPU being used by each of these apps.

 4. To re-organize this list close the Terminal and re-open it.
 Once the Terminal re-opens type top –o rsize and press the enter key on the keyboard of your Mac.